cpetersen/srt/README.md

 Another full example: `{ "00:00:51,400" => "+13s", "01:12:44,320" => "+2.436m" }`

-This method can be used to fix subtitles that are *at different times differently out of sync*, especially if you have no idea what framerate your video or the video for which your subtitles were created is using - you just need to look up 2 reference points in your video and subtitles.
+This method can be used to fix subtitles that are *at different times differently out of sync*, and comes in handy especially if you have no idea what framerate your video or the video for which your subtitles were created for is using - you just need find two matching reference points in your video and subtitles.

 **Framerate-based timeshift**